gregpalmr/airflow-dcos-package/README.md

      $ cd dcos-commons/frameworks/airflow

 Set two environment variables that point to your Amazon S3 bucket to place the resulting package files.
-There is also a "web" option to build the package to be hosted by an HTTP server somewhere on your network.
+There is also a "local" option to build the package locally, and then to be hosted by an HTTP server somewhere on your network.

      $ export S3_DIR_PATH=dcos_catalog && export S3_BUCKET=YOUR-S3-BUCKET